sarthakagrawal34/Codeial/README.md

     **const expressLayouts = require('express-ejs-layouts');**
 4. We have to tell our app to use that library before requiring the routes in an index.js file { entry point } by:
     **app.use(expressLayouts);**
-5. In layout.ejs copy the same code of { home.ejs } or { user_profile.ejs } and in the
-variable part do as follows:-
+5. In layout.ejs copy the same code of home.ejs or user_profile.ejs and in the variable part do as follows:-
     <!-- <body>
         <%- include('_header'); %>
         <%- body %>
         <%- include('_footer'); %>
     </body> -->

-6. Remove everything from { user_profile.ejs } & { home.ejs } except the variable part in both the files.
+6. Remove everything from user_profile.ejs & home.ejs except the variable part in both the files.
-7. So Layout gets rendered, body gets filled with whatever it is there in { user_profile.ejs } & { home.ejs }.
+7. So Layout gets rendered, body gets filled with whatever it is there in user_profile.ejs & home.ejs.
-8. Express ejs layouts is being used by the app it finds a layout that should be a wrapper that should be covering the { user_profile.ejs}, so the wrapper is rendered also the { user_profile.ejs} is rendered together with it and it is sent it to the browser.
+8. Express ejs layouts is being used by the app it finds a layout that should be a wrapper that should be covering the user_profile.ejs, so the wrapper is rendered also the user_profile.ejs is rendered together with it and it is sent it to the browser.
-9. Combining { user_profile } and layout, filling the { user_profile } in the place of the body and it is sent back to the browser.
+9. Combining user_profile and layout, filling the user_profile in the place of the body and it is sent back to the browser.

 ## Setting up and using static files